 Such a by-pass system can also be installed in case of disturbing harbor dams.
 Disadvantage of a by-pass system is the relatively high maintenance and operational effort.

-Interventions to counteract the erosion
+Interventions to counteract the erosion/flooding dynamics and its related hazards

-These measures can be subdivided according to their operating principles into groups:
+These measures can be subdivided according to their operating principles into 2 groups:

+Measures to re-balance sediment flows - sand bypassing:

+Given the shift in coastal dynamics, sediments flow is currently inbalanced.
+This is leading to over accumulation in some areas, like the estuaries, and lack of sediment in other areas resulting in erosion.
+Whereas hard measures like groynes, sea walls or artifitial barriers construction have proven to have negative secondary impacts in addressing erosion, sand bypassing is proven to be more targeted and flexible.

+Sand bypassing systems consist on dredging sand from areas where extra accumulation is happening, and transporting it for discharge where necessary.
+Sand bypassing may operate either continuously or on a periodic basis, and its design can involve the development of a progressive solution.
+Such an approach often allows for a phased construction, along with a scheduled investment, and the progressive solution of the site’s identified problems.

+For this project a detailed study of the coastal and sediment dynamics will be developed in order to extract sediment from areas with surplus and efficiently discharge it for beach, dune, barrier and foreshore nourishment.
+This analysis will also support the selection of the most adequate sand bypassing system.
+Below some more information is provided on the different options for nourishment.

-ourishment is a flexible method to counteract coastal erosion under favorable conditions.
+Nourishment is a flexible method to counteract coastal erosion under favorable conditions.
 It can be a relatively low-cost operation, which should be repeated periodically.
 It could also be used in combination with structures such as groynes.The following types of nourishment can be distinguished:

 Dune/ barrier nourishment